Dr Mohammed Abdul Hannan

 - Tun NZ, Dev AK, Hannan MA, Birmingham RW.
 A Sustainable Ship Design Approach with the Application of Multi-Objective Optimization using Genetic Algorithm.
 Journal of Ship Production and Design 2018.
 In Preparation.

 - Razzak MA, Akter S, Aravind B, Hannan MA.
 Drag Reduction using Microcavity on Flat Surface.
-In: Offshore Technology Conference (OTC), Asia.
-2018, KL, Malaysia.
-Submitted.
+In: Offshore Technology Conference Asia 2018.
+2018, Kuala Lumpur, Malaysia.

 - Ahmed YA, Hannan MA, Kamal IM.
 Optimising Ship Manoeuvering in Narrow Waterways Under Wind Disturbances.
 In: 37th International Conference on Ocean, Offshore and Arctic Engineering (OMAE).
-2018.
-In Preparation.
+2018, Madrid, Spain.

 - Ahmed A, Al-Maruf MA, Dev AK, Hannan MA.
 Preliminary Analytical Formulation of Ice-Floater Interactions Including The Effect of Wave Load.
 In: 37th International Conference on Ocean, Offshore and Arctic Engineering (OMAE).
-2018.
-Submitted.
+2018, Madrid, Spain.

 - Chowdhury RI, Saha P, Rahman M, Hannan MA.
 Feasibility study of hybrid floating power plant concept at the Bay of Bengal.
 In: 6th International Youth Conference on Energy (IYCE).
 2017, Budapest, Hungary: IEEE.